Image Description Elements

 of this image description.
 The attribute type could be either of the

-which indicates this is a system image description or at
+value system, which indicates this is a system image description, or a value

 - license